kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 - ```java
 - // Bridge and its accessories are peers
 - Set<String> peers = Set.of("bridge:123", "accessory:456", "accessory:789");
-- EventMetadata metadata = new EventMetadata(
+- HomekitEventMetadata metadata = new HomekitEventMetadata(
 -     "bridge:123",
 -     null,
 -     "bridge:123",